NorskRegnesentral/nao-remote/README.md

 https://nao.local:9526

-If you robot does not have a host address, use its IP-address instead.
+If your robot does not have a host address, use its IP-address instead.
 You can use the [index.html in local directory](remote_control/local/index.html) to make this easier.